This post may include affiliate links; for details, see our disclosure policy.

-This tart cherry cardamom baked oatmeal was created in partnership with Cherry Marketing Institute.
+This post was created in partnership with Cherry Marketing Institute.
 All opinions are our own.

 - It features dried Montmorency tart cherries—which bring a natural sweetness and have several nutritional benefits.
 For one, they contain melatonin, a natural hormone that regulates our body’s internal clock and sleep cycle!
 So at the same time as being part of nourishing breakfast recipes, the tart cherries can also help you to stay well rested.

 - It’s got cardamom, which lends it a lightly-floral essence.
 Combined with cinnamon, it’s just enough to not be overwhelming.

 - It has a vegan option: it’s just as good omitting the egg and using almond milk.
 (Several readers have tried it as a vegan baked oatmeal and given a thumbs up!)